One of my favorite way of consuming overly fermented cabbage kimchi would be…,

-There are many things you can throw in this total comfort stew of Korea; pork, anchovies, tuna, ham, tofu, fish cakes, rice cakes.
-And Richard Parker, too, if you dare.
+There are many things you can throw in a Korean kimchi stew; pork, anchovies, tuna, ham, tofu, fish cakes, rice cakes.
+Perhaps Richard Parker, too, if you dare.

 Today, I am trowing in a fish called “Mackerel pike”.